 You will be asked about your symptoms and medical history.
 Allergic rhinitis is most often diagnosed based on description of symptoms.
 A referral to an allergy specialist may also be made.

 The following tests may be done: Skin prick test—A tiny bit of an allergen is placed under the skin with a needle.
 The doctor watches to see if the skin in that area becomes red, raised, and itchy.
 This can be done for multiple allergens at the same time.RAST testing—A small sample of blood is taken and tested for different allergens.Provocation testing—You breathe in air containing an allergen.
 The doctor will watch to see if you have an allergic reaction, such as wheezing or trouble breathing.
 This test is usually reserved for research settings.

 Minimizing exposure to the allergen is the most effective way to treat allergies.
 Specific steps will depend on allergen such as:

 Dust mite reduction: Wash pillows and bed sheets regularly in hot water.Remove carpeting, feather pillows, and upholstered furniture, especially in bedroom.Keep clothes off bedroom floor.Use acaricides solutions to kill dust mites.Keep humidity levels < 50%.Use double-bag vacuum bags and HEPA filters.

 Mold exposure reduction: Wear facemasks when working with soil, leaves, or compost.Try to avoid moist, damp areas within the home.Use a dehumidifier in places like your basement that may encourage mold growth.Repair leaky roofs or pipes.

-Animal allergen reduction: Removal of pet from home is most efficient option.
+Animal allergen reduction: Removal of a pet from home is the most efficient option.
 It may take 4-6 months to clear the home of pet allergens.

 If you wish to keep pets, keep your pet out of bedroom and off of furniture.